 The first is the Unsubsidized Direct Graduate loan.
 These should be the first loans considered since they have a better interest rate and lower fees.
 They also have an annual limit of $20,500.

-A Grad PLUS loan will be your next option if additional funding is required.
+If additional funding is required, a Grad PLUS loan will be your next option.
 The Grad PLUS loans have the highest interest rates and fees of the federal loans.
 The advantage of this type of loan structure is the repayment flexibility and forgiveness options the federal loan contains.
-Private loans are another option and may offer lower interest rates and fees but have limited repayment flexibility.
+Private loans are another option, and they may offer lower interest rates and fees but have limited repayment flexibility.

-Federal graduate loans, in most cases, the limits can cover a majority of the cost, and they are in the student’s name only.
-The problem is the administrative fees and interest rates are much higher.
+Federal graduate loans, in most cases, have limits that can cover a majority of the cost, and they are in the student’s name only.
+The problem is that the administrative fees and interest rates are much higher.

 The most significant advantage is these loans are federal and carry the major benefits of federal loans, such as better repayment options, loan forgiveness, death, and disability coverage.
 When seeking a federal graduate loan, the person must submit the FAFSA form yearly.